anntzer/pypi2pkgbuild/README.md

 PyPI2PKGBUILD
 =============

-Convert PyPI entries to Arch Linux PKGBUILDs, inspired from [pip2arch](https://github.com/bluepeppers/pip2arch).
+Convert PyPI entries to Arch Linux packages, inspired from [pip2arch](https://github.com/bluepeppers/pip2arch).

 `pypi2pkgbuild.py PYPINAME` creates a PKGBUILD (in a git repo) for the latest